-The required interdisciplinary courses in the professional writing concentration allow students to investigate varied aspects of communication as they pertain to contemporary writers; individual students can tailor the concentration to accommodate their own particular interests within writing and the larger field of communication.
+The required interdisciplinary courses in the professional writing concentration allow students to explore and produce creative and strategic content; individual students can tailor the concentration to accommodate their own particular interests within writing and the larger field of communication.
 Students in the concentration receive a strong grounding in writing practice as well as vital experience in visual and design communication, oral communication, and cultural analysis.
 In this concentration, students also have the opportunity to study advertising, marketing, and public relations in the contexts of traditional as well as social and convergent media.

-- 1. COMM 180: Public Communication in the Digital Age - 2.
-COMM 281: Introduction to Communication Studies - 3.
-COMM 400: Internship in Communication - 4.
-COMM 473: Senior Seminar in Communication - 5.
-COMM/ENGL 216: Professional Communication - 6.
-At least three courses (twelve hours) in professional writing to be selected from the following (eight hours must be at 300 level or above):
+1. COMM 180: Public Communication in the Digital Age 2.
+COMM 281: Introduction to Communication Studies

+3. COMM 400: Internship in Communication 4.
+COMM 473: Senior Seminar in Communication 5.
+COMM/ENGL 216: Professional Communication

+6. At least three courses (twelve hours) in professional writing to be selected from the following (eight hours must be at 300 level or above):